CodeSlicing/pure-swift-ui-design/Assets/Docs/Extensions/extensions.md

 ### Path

-Holding it all together is [Path][Path] of course, and [PureSwiftUI][pure-swift-ui] provides a plethora of extensions to reduce friction between design and code all working hand in glove with the associated extensions for the CG structs previously mentioned.
+Holding it all together is [Path][Path] of course, and [PureSwiftUIDesign][pure-swift-ui-design] provides a plethora of extensions to reduce friction between design and code all working hand in glove with the associated extensions for the CG structs previously mentioned.
 It's beneficial at this point to talk about the general approach to the API so you don't have to rely on knowing them all in order to reap the benefits:

 #### Building Blocks